paolobertani/math-eval-c/README.md

 `$ make`

-Compiles the code and put both the executable `math-eval` and the tests `math-eval-test` in the current working directory.
+Compiles the code and put both the executable `matheval` and the tests `matheval-test` in the current working directory.

 Tests execution is run at the end of the build process.